sigmoid-token/sigmoid-cpu-miner/README.md

     "maximum_gas": 80000000

-If you do not have a public address or private key, use Metamask or another Etherum wallet to make them
+If you do not have a public address or a private key, please use Metamask or [official website for Klaytn wallet management](https://wallet.klaytn.com/) to make a new mainnet(cypress) wallet.
+For testing purposes, please use [the website for wallets on Baobab Testnet](https://baobab.wallet.klaytn.com/).

 ---------------